WHY WAS MY LYME DISEASE MISSED

 • A more common diagnosis is assigned

-• Symptoms fluctuate or involve new organ systems
+• Symptoms fluctuate or involve additional systems

 • Reassessment does not occur